Updated May 04, 2024

 Tips for improving inventory accuracy and tracking

-A key way to prevent inventory shrinkage is to improve inventory tracking and accuracy.
+A key way to prevent inventory shrinkage is to improve inventory tracking and inventory accuracy.
 Counting inventory often — using software that counts inventory in real life rather than a manually updated Excel spreadsheet — can help identify shrinkage before it becomes a large problem.
 Doing this on a regular basis in a pattern can cut down on the time it takes.
 Also, doing regular inventory audits to find inventory discrepancies is important and can help improve inventory control.

 Best practices for reducing theft and loss